cakescripter/tracalorie-app/readme.md

 - **Local Storage Integration:** The application now incorporates local storage functionality, ensuring that your tracked data persists even after closing the browser or refreshing the page.
 This enhancement provides a more seamless experience and prevents data loss.

 ### Known Issue:
-After adding local storage i've noticed an intermittent issue with the application which is  **inaccurate Calories and Progress Bar:** Occasionally, the total calorie count and progress bar do not update correctly, leading to inaccurate representations of the consumed calories and progress towards the daily goal.
+After adding local storage i've noticed an intermittent issue with the application which is  **inaccurate calories and progress bar**.
+Occasionally, the total calorie count and progress bar do not update correctly, leading to inaccurate representations of the consumed calories and progress towards the daily goal.